thatnickbrown/thatnickbrown.github.io/README.md

-# 🔬 Research
+# 🔬 Cybersecurity Research
 Curiosity ```kill -9 cat```
-## LLM-generated code: unsafe at any speed?
+## LLM-generated code: unsafe at any clock speed?
-It's amazing that large language models can write working based on minimal descriptions.
+It's amazing that large language models can write working software based on minimal descriptions.
 The security of that code is equally amazing.
-Check out my research into the subject at
+Check out my research into the subject at the link below.

 💾 [LLM security research available on github](https://www.nick-brown.com/llm_security/)

-# 🔓pentesting tools
+# 🔓 pentesting tools
 *or just 3D-print a captain crunch whistle*
 ## PKI on the Fly
 Building your own PKI and issuing server, client, and email certificates is often useful during security testing, but the openssl command line interface is not streamlined for this purpose.
 I wrote PKI on the Fly to make it easy to create and manage a PKI for penetration testing.